Axeliot/chatbot_project/README.md

 note : you can change the FAQ on the list, according to your liking

+<< Don't forget to change your credentials on the app.py and config.py (password for database, API, language model, etc) >>

 4. Run these python app to embed the datas and generate and save FAISS index

 python embed_products.py